Avalice/AvaliceOnline/rules.md

 ## FFRP Code of Conduct
 ### 1. Character Approval
 Before you can use a character in FFRP, it must be approved.
-Post their bio and information in #character_bios and wait for two staff members to approve.
-Some guidelines for what to post are in #server_faqs.
+Post their bio and information in #character_bios and wait for approval.
+Approval requires two @Staff votes, and two @Tutor votes count as one Staff vote.

+Guidelines for what to post are in #server_faqs.
 If your character needs balance or other adjustments, more fleshing out, etc., you will be asked to make the necessary changes.

 Once approved, you should make a wiki page for your character and, if you don't have one, for yourself as a player.